eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 5) Click "Run Search" in the "Search" tab page, if you need to get only timing and original images with potential subs go after this step to "OCR" tab page and press "Create Empty Sub From Found Video Frames With Text (RGBImages->Sub)", found original images with subtitles will be located in "RGBImages" folder.
-6) Check ILA Images in "ILAImages" folder: subtitles symbols by default will be searched inside white pixels in ILA images, if white pixels in ILA images will not contain some symbols or they are broken, which is possible if you use too strong Color Filters or subtitles pop-up on video and disappear, in this case it is better to change program settings or delete such ILA Images.
+6) Check ILA Images in "ILAImages" folder: subtitles symbols by default will be searched inside white pixels in ILA images, if white pixels in ILA images will not contain some symbols or they are broken, which is possible if you:
+* use too strong Color Filters
+* or you define "Use Outline Filter Colors" but subtitles have not good outlines
+* or subtitles pop-up on video and disappear in this case it is better to change program settings or delete such ILA Images.
 7) [MOST IMPORTANT PART IF YOU DON’T USE COLOR FILTERING] Before continue: Check does subtitles has darker border color then subtitles text color.
 In most case it is so, if not than disable checkbox "Characters Border Is Darker" in first right setting in "Settings" tab.